 The 20 hour a week includes all employment (whether at the University or elsewhere) and any voluntary work.
 For example, if you can work for 20 hours during term-time and have paid work for 15 hours a week you cannot do more than five hours voluntary work per week.

-The opportunities advertised through Purple Door’s Volunteering Bank are voluntary work and are included in the 20 hour weekly total.
+The opportunities advertised through the Careers and Employability Service’s Volunteering Bank are voluntary work and are included in the 20 hour weekly total.

 UKCISA have detailed the types of work that you can undertake and the differences between volunteering and voluntary work here in this UKCISA article: A working definition.